-Christina Ricci was born February 12, 1980 in Santa Monica, CA. She made her feature in Mermaids in 1990.
+Born on February 12, 1980, in Santa Monica, California, Christina Ricci made her feature debut in Mermaids in 1990.
 The next year she played Wednesday Addams in the film adaptation of The Addams Family.
-She deftly transitioned to adult roles, evidenced in her roles in The Ice Storm, Buffalo '66, and The Opposite of Sex.
+She deftly transitioned to adult roles, evidenced in her roles in The Ice Storm, Buffalo '66 and The Opposite of Sex.
 By the late 1990s, she was one of the most in-demand young actresses in Hollywood.

 Actress Christina Ricci was born on February 12, 1980, in Santa Monica, California.
 The youngest of four children of a lawyer father and realtor mother, Ricci attended Glenfield Middle School in Montclair, New Jersey, before enrolling at the Professional Children's School in New York City.
 The precocious, outspoken young actress made her feature debut as Cher's youngest daughter in Mermaids (1990).
 The role proved to be a stepping stone, and Ricci landed the part of Wednesday Addams in the film adaptation of The Addams Family the following year.
 She later reprised the role for the sequel in 1993.

 Unlike many child stars, Ricci deftly handled the transition to adult roles, evidenced in her nuanced performance in 1997's The Ice Storm, in which she skillfully seduces two brothers.
 Subsequent roles included an abductee-turned-girlfriend in Buffalo '66 (1998) and the dark, treacherous Dedee in The Opposite of Sex (1998), for which she earned a Golden Globe nomination.